mrdanielschwarz/abitwordsy.blog/markdown/book-reviews/we-are-wolves.md

 ---

-**“Do you remember, Detective, the absolute worst time someone told you to smile?”- Though Your Heart is Breaking, Laurel Hightower.**
+> **“Do you remember, Detective, the absolute worst time someone told you to smile?”- Though Your Heart is Breaking, Laurel Hightower.**

 I do remember, actually.
-It’s something that seems so trivial- being told to smile, yet I’d wager that most women have been told to do so in some way, and it certainly stuck with me.
+It’s something that seems so trivial - being told to smile, yet I’d wager that most women have been told to do so in some way, and it certainly stuck with me.

 I was caring for my grandmother who was bed-ridden and losing her memory, whilst trying to juggle university and help my mum look after my little brother while she worked full-time.
 It was a very difficult time in my life and it had been a particularly trying day.